Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 ENC_NA

-("not applicable"), as the protocol doesn’t specifically
+("not applicable"), as the protocol item doesn’t have

-use big endian (ENC_BIG_ENDIAN
+can be big endian (ENC_BIG_ENDIAN

 ) or little endian (ENC_LITTLE_ENDIAN